4fecta/4fecta.ca/_posts/a-deeper-look-at-the-small-to-large-technique/2021-09-01-a-deeper-look-at-the-small-to-large-technique.md

 }
 {% endhighlight %}

-In conclusion, it may be worth the time to consider seemingly brute force solutions to some problems, as long as there is a merging or unmerging process that can happen proportional to the size of the smaller set, capitalizing on the small-to-large heuristic when it seems like the last thing one could do.
+In conclusion, it may be worth the time to consider seemingly brute force solutions to some problems, as long as there is a merging or unmerging process that can happen proportional to the size of the smaller set, capitalizing on the small-to-large technique when it seems like the last thing one could do.